schaeferrodrigo/schaeferrodrigo/README.md

 I'm an Applied Mathematician with experience in Dynamical Systems.

-🌎 Currently, I am working at Jagiellonian University at Kraków 🇵🇱.
-Before, I lived in Brazil 🇧🇷, Barcelona 🎗️, Uppsala 🇸🇪.
+🌎 Currently, I am working at ENTI-UB at Barcelona .
+Before, I lived in Brazil 🇧🇷, Barcelona 🎗️, Uppsala 🇸🇪 and Kraków 🇵🇱.

 💻 I use Python (SciPy, NumPy,SymPy and Matplolib) for scientific programming applied to problems in Celestial Mechanics.